marijnh/Eloquent-JavaScript/14_dom.md

 specificity is a measure of how precisely it describes matching elements, determined by the number and kind (tag, class, or ID) of element aspects it requires.
-For example, a rule that targets `p.a` is more specific than rules that target `p` or just `.a`, and would thus take precedence over them.
+For example, a rule that targets `p.a` is more specific than rules that target `p` or just `.a` and would thus take precedence over them.

 {{index "direct child node"}}